cr0wdedroom/SIEM-and-Threat-Detection-Lab/README.md

 <img src="screenshots/alert1_saveas_2.png" width="600">

 Alert 2 - Brute Force Detected [T1110](https://attack.mitre.org/techniques/T1110/)
-Scenario - The attacker targets the open RDP port and initiates a password-spraying attack using the Hydra tool.
-This automated process attempts to gain unauthorized access by testing thousands of credential combinations against the Administrator account in a short window.
+Scenario - Adversaries may use brute force techniques to gain access to accounts when passwords are unknown or when password hashes are obtained.
 I saved the following SPL query to look for `EventCode=4625` in Security Logs and filter by `TargetUserName` and `src_ip` where `count > 10`.

 <img src="screenshots/alert2.png" width="600">

 Alert 3 - Persistence via Scheduled Tasks [T1053.005](https://attack.mitre.org/techniques/T1053/005/)
+Scenario - Adversaries may abuse the Windows Task Scheduler to perform task scheduling for initial or recurring execution of malicious code.
+I saved the following SPL query that looks for `EventCode=1` and `Image="*schtasks.exe"`.

 <img src="screenshots/alert3.png" width="600">

 Alert 4 - OS Credential Dumping: LSASS Memory Detected [T1003.001](https://attack.mitre.org/techniques/T1003/001/)
 Scenario - Adversaries may attempt to access credential material stored in the process memory of the Local Security Authority Subsystem Service (LSASS).
-I saved the following SPL query that looks for `EventCode=10` and `TargetImage=*lsass.exe*`.
+I saved the following SPL query that looks for `EventCode=10` and `TargetImage="*lsass.exe"`.

 <img src="screenshots/alert4.png" width="600">